 Is a diagram by any other name the same?

-This chapter uses only one basic diagram, although it is presented with different sets of labels.
+This chapter uses only one basic diagram, although we present it with different sets of labels.
 The consumption budget constraint and the production possibilities frontier for society, as a whole, are the same basic diagram.
 Figure 2.6 shows an individual budget constraint and a production possibilities frontier for two goods, Good 1 and Good 2.
 The tradeoff diagram always illustrates three basic themes: scarcity, tradeoffs, and economic efficiency.

 The third theme is economic efficiency, or getting the most benefit from scarce resources.
 All choices on the production possibilities frontier show productive efficiency because in such cases, there is no way to increase the quantity of one good without decreasing the quantity of the other.
 Similarly, when an individual makes a choice along a budget constraint, there is no way to increase the quantity of one good without decreasing the quantity of the other.
 The choice on a production possibilities set that is socially preferred, or the choice on an individual’s budget constraint that is personally preferred, will display allocative efficiency.

 Third, self-interested behavior can lead to positive social results.
 For example, when people work hard to make a living, they create economic output.
 Consumers who are looking for the best deals will encourage businesses to offer goods and services that meet their needs.
-Adam Smith, writing in The Wealth of Nations, christened this property the invisible hand.
+Adam Smith, writing in The Wealth of Nations, named this property the invisible hand.
 In describing how consumers and producers interact in a market economy, Smith wrote: